reststate/reststate-vuex/docs/Reading Data.md

 # Reading Data

-Working with JSON API data is split into two parts to follow Vuex conventions:
+Working with JSON:API data is split into two parts to follow Vuex conventions:

 - **Actions** are used to request data from the server or update data on the server, storing the results into the module's state.
 - **Getters** are used to access data from the module's state.